tqtensor/vision-parse/docs/docker_setup.md

 # Docker Setup Guide for Vision Parse

-This guide explains how to set up Vision Parse using Docker on macOS and Linux systems.
+This guide explains setting up Vision Parse using Docker on macOS and Linux systems.

 ## Prerequisites